 Should you buy a used Toyota RAV4?

-There’s no reason to shy away from buying a used Toyota RAV4, but somewhat inevitably, the later the model and the more you pay the better it will be.
-Despite my list of problems above, the Toyota RAV4 is one of the most durable, reliable and enduring vehicles of its kind out there and even early models have plenty of life left in them yet.
+There’s no reason to shy away from buying a used Toyota RAV4, but somewhat inevitably, the later the model and the more you pay, the better it will tend to be.
+Despite my list of problems above, the Toyota RAV4 is one of the most durable, reliable, and enduring vehicles of its kind out there and even early models have plenty of life left in them yet.

 It may not be the coolest, most exciting, or fun-to-drive crossovers you can buy in the used market, but it’s a sensible choice for those who’d like a used compact crossover that won’t come with too much drama.
 There are, admittedly, an awful lot of them out there and you won’t stand out in a crowded parking lot with one.
 But just consider the fact that the Toyota RAV4 is the biggest-selling SUV on the planet and it should reassure you that the RAV is a sound buy, new or used.